 We may be deemed to control certain portfolio companies.
-See "Portfolio Companies" in the prospectus.
+See "Portfolio Companies" in the prospectus that is a part of this Registration Statement.

-Subsidiaries
+Consolidated Subsidiaries

-The following list sets forth each of our subsidiaries, the state or country under whose laws the subsidiary is organized, and the percentage of voting securities or membership interests owned by us in such subsidiary:
+The following list sets forth each of our consolidated subsidiaries, the state or country under whose laws the subsidiary is organized, and the percentage of voting securities or membership interests owned by us in such subsidiary:

-Solar Capital Luxembourg I S.a.r.l.
-(Grand Duchy of Luxembourg) 100%

-Solar Capital Funding II LLC (Delaware) 100%
+NEFCORP LLC (Delaware) 100%

-Grakon TL Holdings, Inc. (Delaware) 100%
+NEFPASS LLC (Delaware) 100%

 SLRC ADI Corp.
 (Delaware) 100%